-4.6.
-ACTION 6: Ratification of the SPA/BD Protocol
+4.6 ACTION 6: Ratification of the SPA/BD Protocol

-Article 13.1 of the SPA/BD Protocol provides for the Contracting Parties thereto to "take all appropriate measures to regulate the intentional or accidental introduction of non-indigenous or genetically modified species to the wild and prohibit those that may have harmful impacts on the ecosystems, habitats or species in the area where this Protocol applies".
+Article 13.1 of the SPA/BD Protocol provides for the Contracting Parties thereto to "take all appropriate measures to regulate the intentional or non-intentional introduction of non-indigenous or genetically modified species into the wild and prohibit those that may have harmful impacts on the ecosystems, habitats or species".
 The SPA/BD Protocol is complemented by the updated NIS Action Plan, the main objective of which is to promote the development of coordinated efforts and management measures throughout the Mediterranean to prevent, minimise, monitor, and control biological invasions and their impacts.